romkatv/powerlevel10k/README.md

 It's important that you copy the lines verbatim.
 Don't replace `source` with something else, don't call `zcompile`, don't redirect output, etc.

-When instant prompt is enabled, for the duration of zsh initialization standard input is redirected to `/dev/null` and standard output with standard error are redirected to a temporary file.
-Once zsh is fully initialized, standard file descriptors are restored and the content of the temporary file is printed out.
+When instant prompt is enabled, for the duration of Zsh initialization standard input is redirected to `/dev/null` and standard output with standard error are redirected to a temporary file.
+Once Zsh is fully initialized, standard file descriptors are restored and the content of the temporary file is printed out.

-When using instant prompt, you should carefully check any output that appears on zsh startup as it may indicate that initialization has been altered, or perhaps even broken, by instant prompt.
+When using instant prompt, you should carefully check any output that appears on Zsh startup as it may indicate that initialization has been altered, or perhaps even broken, by instant prompt.
 Initialization code that may require console input, such as asking for a keyring password or for a *[y/n]* confirmation, must be moved above the instant prompt preamble in `~/.zshrc`.
 Initialization